 In addition, the loss of power steering assist emerged as another major issue, a concern that, despite the multitude of complaints, was not addressed with a recall by Ford.

-Furthermore, engine stalling became a recurrent problem, with Ford having to issue numerous recalls to address both transmission and engine stalling issues.
+Furthermore, engine stalling became a recurring problem, with Ford having to issue numerous recalls to address both transmission and engine stalling issues.

 These initial obstacles impacted the ratings on trusted automotive platforms, with Kelley Blue Book ranking this generation at a slightly disappointing 3.7 out of 5.